Commit-Boost/commit-boost-client/docs/docs/get_started/building.md

 The Docker builder is built into the project's `justfile` which is used to invoke many facets of Commit Boost development.
 To use it, you'll need to install [Just](https://github.com/casey/just) on your system.

 Use `just --list` to show all of the actions - there are many.
-The `justfile` provides granular actions, called "recipes", for building just the binaries of a specific crate (such as the CLI, `pbs`, or `signer`), as well as actions to build the Docker images for the PBS and Signer modules.
+The `justfile` provides granular actions, called "recipes", for building just the binaries of a specific crate (such as the CLI, `pbs`, or `signer`), as well as actions to build the Docker images for the PBS and Signer services.

 Below is a brief summary of the relevant ones for building the Commit-Boost artifacts:

-- `build-all <version>` will build the `commit-boost-cli`, `commit-boost-pbs`, and `commit-boost-signer` binaries for your local system architecture.
+- `build-all <version>` will build the `commit-boost` binary for your local system architecture.
 It will also create Docker images called `commit-boost/pbs:<version>` and `commit-boost/signer:<version>` and load them into your local Docker registry for use.
-- `build-cli-bin <version>`, `build-pbs-bin <version>`, and `build-signer-bin <version>` can be used to create the `commit-boost-cli`, `commit-boost-pbs`, and `commit-boost-signer` binaries, respectively.
+- `build-bin <version>` can be used to create the `commit-boost` binary itself.
-- `build-pbs-img <version>` and `build-signer-img <version>` can be used to create the Docker images for the PBS and Signer modules, respectively.
+- `build-pbs-img <version>` and `build-signer-img <version>` can be used to create the Docker images for the PBS and Signer services, respectively.

 The `version` provided will be used to house the output binaries in `./build/<version>`, and act as the version tag for the Docker images when they're added to your local system or uploaded to your local Docker repository.
+For example, using `$(git rev-parse --short HEAD)` will set the version to the current commit hash.

 If you're interested in building the binaries and/or Docker images for multiple architectures (currently Linux `amd64` and `arm64`), use the variants of those recipes that have the `-multiarch` suffix.
 Note that building a multiarch Docker image manifest will require the use of a [custom Docker registry](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-20-04), as the local registry built into Docker does not have multiarch manifest support.